India Point Park: Beautification and park

 In the 1960s and 1970s, Providence underwent a concerted beautification effort, including, finally, the transformation of India Point into a public park dedicated in 1974.

 The original pedestrian bridge over I-195 was demolished in 2005 for an expanded linear park bridge which opened a few years later, providing greater access for the greater Fox Point neighborhood.
 Foot traffic has also benefitted from the George Redman Linear Park, which was completed in September 2015.

 The long period of neglect is still reflected in the condition of the Green Jacket Shoal, the section of the Providence River between Fox Point and Riverside, which has accumulated a century's worth of debris.
 Remnants of destroyed docks, pilings, a dry dock, shipwrecks, abandoned ships, and other structures stick out of the water in many places around the shoal, owing to many years of natural disasters and economic hardship.
 As the character of the area moved away from its industrial past, and with increased public recreational use of the water via India Point Park and Bold Point, the detritus has come to be a noted source of urban blight and a safety concern for anyone using the water.
 A cleanup effort began in 2015 with federal, state, and non-governmental funding.

+India Street, which runs along India Point Park, was renamed "Portugal Parkway" in 2023 to commemorate the neighborhood's history as an immigration hub for Portuguese immigrants from 1865 through the 1930s.
+Providence City Councilor John Gonçalves introduced the necessary city resolution at the request and urging of Orlando Mateus, former president of the "R.I.
+[Rhode Island] Day of Portugal"; the master of ceremonies for the event was State Senator and Senate Minority Leader Jessica de la Cruz, and Senator Jack Reed and Representative Seth Magaziner also attended and participated.

 Events

-India Point Park is the setting for many events, including an annual Fourth of July concert and fireworks display, Cape Verdean Independence Day Festival (July, said to be the oldest in the nation),the Rhode Island Seafood Festival in September, movie nights, poetry readings, and various others.
+India Point Park is the setting for many events, including an annual Fourth of July concert and fireworks display, Cape Verdean Independence Day Festival (July, said to be the oldest in the nation), the Rhode Island Seafood Festival in September, movie nights, poetry readings, and various others.

 Panorama

 Linear Park Bridge and Performing Arts Amphitheater

 The new linear park pedestrian bridge over Interstate 195 is six times wider than the one it replaced, and connects to East Street.
-It features benches, decorative lighting and landscaping of flowers, shrubs and small trees on the bridge itself, and a stair/ ramp system on the park side.
+It features benches, decorative lighting and landscaping of flowers, shrubs and small trees on the bridge itself, and a stair/ramp system on the park side.
 The watering system was installed in the fall of 2009.
-The ramp leading to the linear park bridge also serves as 'on the green' seating for the amphitheater formed at the base/ shoreline of the park.
+The ramp leading to the linear park bridge also serves as 'on the green' seating for the amphitheater formed at the base/shoreline of the park.
 Such events as July 4 performances of the Rhode Island Philharmonic Symphony Orchestra have taken place in this performing arts space.

-Other amenities include the Hilton Garden Inn Hotel, the Marston Boathouse - Brown University, and a sports fields on the east end of the park.
+Other amenities include the Hilton Garden Inn Hotel, the Marston Boathouse, and a sports field on the east end of the park.